ambrosus/preSignedTransactions/readme.md

   - http_server/out - compiled abi and bytecode of used contracts

 # How it works
-All on-chain actions are performed by remote http server.
-Web pages can only send or get some parameters with GET/POST http requests or generate signature based on specified private key.
+All on-chain actions are performed by the remote HTTP server.
+Web pages can only send or get some parameters with GET/POST HTTP requests or generate signatures based on specified private key.

 ![wallet_sequence_diagram.png](docs/wallet_sequence_diagram.png)

-Main idea is sending transaction parameters and signature to remote server, wich will perform on-chain transaction.
-First, web client will receive nonce parameter for specified address from http server, which will get nonce from token contract by calling getAccountNonce().
+The main idea is sending transaction parameters and signature to remote server, which will perform on-chain transaction.First, web client will receive a nonce parameter for specified address from an http server, which will get nonce from the token contract by calling getAccountNonce ().

 After nonce received by wallet, it will calculate signature based on wallet address, receiver address, tokens mount and nonce.

+> Nonce is amount of transactions for account.
+In our case it's amount of specified token transaction.
+It stored in token contract and increased by 1 after any successfull transaction.
+We need it to protect account against multiple sending of same signed transaction.

-Then transaction parameters with calculated signature and token address will be sent to http server.
-And http server based on received info will try to perform transaction.
-All work is done in transferPreSigned() function, sender address will be recovered form signature and passed parameters.
-And if everything is fine then tokens will be transfered from wallet address to receiver.
+Then transaction parameters with calculated signature and token address will be sent to the http server.
+And http server will try to perform the transaction.
+All work is done in transferPreSigned () function, sender address will be recovered from the signature and passed parameters.
+And if everything is fine then tokens will be transferred from wallet address to the receiver.
-As all on-chain action will be performed on server, all transactions fees will be payed only by server.
+As all on-chain action will be performed on the server, all transaction fees will be paid only by the server.

+# Where it can be used
+For example, Starbucks release own token.
+These tokens can be spent to purchase coffee.
+For this Starbucks created token smart contract and wallet for clients.
+Bob received 10 tokens from Starbucks, and he wants to send 5 token to Alice.
+For this Bob can use Starbucks wallet, which will prepare transaction parameters and send them to Starbucks.
+Signing and sending performed off-chain, so there is no fee for that.
+When Starbucks received signed parameters and crates on-chain transaction from itself.
+Now transaction performed on-chain and Starbucks pays transaction fee for Bob.
+Smartcontract can verify parameters with Bob signature, and after check it will send 5 tokens from Bob to Alice.

-## Building
+# Building
 To build the smart contract, first install dependencies:

 ``` npm install openzeppelin-solidity ```